Skip to content

 Reciprocal AR/AP matching - bilateral mirror at original currency

 The reciprocal matching of intercompany AR and AP balances is the foundation of intercompany reconciliation and the primary substantive testing focus under PCAOB AS 2410.
-The agent performs deterministic equality check at original transaction currency level before FX translation - critical because currency conversion introduces variance that is not a control deficiency.
-IFRS 10.B86(c) + ASC 810-10-45-1 require complete elimination of reciprocal balances; bilateral confirmation is mandatory under Big-4 substantive testing.
-Where balances diverge after currency-level matching, the agent classifies into three categories: timing (date-based, deterministic), FX translation (IAS 21 + ASC 830, isolated to OCI), or unexplained variance (escalated to controller for investigation).
-Timing ageing buckets tracked in OneStream + BlackLine Intercompany Hub + Trintech Cadency standard practice.
+The agent performs a deterministic equality check at original transaction currency before FX translation - critical because currency conversion introduces variance that is not a control deficiency.
+IFRS 10.B86(c) and ASC 810-10-45-1 require complete elimination of reciprocal balances, and bilateral confirmation is mandatory under Big-4 substantive testing.
+Where balances diverge after currency-level matching, the agent sorts them into three categories: timing (date-based and deterministic), FX translation (isolated to OCI under IAS 21 and ASC 830), or unexplained variance (escalated to the controller for investigation).
+Timing ageing buckets are tracked as standard in OneStream, BlackLine Intercompany Hub and Trintech Cadency.

 OECD TPG arm’s length verification - five method framework with comparables analysis

-OECD Transfer Pricing Guidelines 2022 Chapter II mandates the most appropriate method from five alternatives: Comparable Uncontrolled Price (CUP) preferred where reliable comparables exist, Resale Price Method (RPM) for distribution entities, Cost Plus Method for routine manufacturing or services, Transactional Net Margin Method (TNMM) most commonly applied for intangibles-light entities, and Profit Split Method (PSM) for highly integrated operations or unique intangibles.
-IRC Section 482 + Treas.
-Reg.
-1.482-1(c) imposes parallel best method rule for US-controlled groups.
-The agent supports comparables search across Bureau van Dijk Orbis, S&P Capital IQ, Royaltystat and Aibidia.
-ML-assisted filtering flags entities matching tested party industry, function profile, geographic market and size; final method selection and benchmark range remain expert judgement under Big-4 controversy practice.
-Documentation under IRC 6662(e)(3) provides 20 percent penalty protection (40 percent under 6662(h) gross valuation misstatement); Master File + Local File templates auto-populated reduce drafting from 4-6 months to 4-6 weeks per Decision Layer governance.
+OECD Transfer Pricing Guidelines 2022 Chapter II mandates the most appropriate method from five alternatives: the Comparable Uncontrolled Price, preferred where reliable comparables exist; the Resale Price Method for distribution entities; the Cost Plus Method for routine manufacturing or services; the Transactional Net Margin Method, most commonly applied for intangibles-light entities; and the Profit Split Method for highly integrated operations or unique intangibles.
+IRC Section 482 imposes a parallel best method rule for US-controlled groups.
+The agent supports a comparables search across Bureau van Dijk Orbis, S&P Capital IQ, Royaltystat and Aibidia, with ML-assisted filtering flagging entities that match the tested party’s industry, function profile, geographic market and size; the final method selection and benchmark range remain expert judgement under Big-4 controversy practice.
+Documentation under IRC 6662(e)(3) provides 20 percent penalty protection (40 percent under 6662(h) for gross valuation misstatement), and auto-populated Master File and Local File templates cut drafting from 4-6 months to 4-6 weeks under Decision Layer governance.

 Pillar Two GloBE ETR computation - jurisdictional minimum tax with top-up tax tracing

-OECD Pillar Two GloBE Rules effective 1 January 2024 represent the most significant international tax reform in a generation.
-The agent computes jurisdictional Effective Tax Rate per Article 5.1, identifying jurisdictions where ETR falls below 15 percent minimum and computing top-up tax.
-Three collection mechanisms apply: Qualified Domestic Minimum Top-up Tax (QDMTT) collected by source jurisdiction, Income Inclusion Rule (IIR) collected by ultimate parent jurisdiction, or Undertaxed Profits Rule (UTPR) backstop.
-Transitional CbCR Safe Harbour through fiscal year 2026 reduces compliance burden where simplified ETR exceeds 15 percent or jurisdiction profit margin is below 1 percent.
-Big-4 Pillar Two implementation typically requires 6-12 months and EUR 800,000 to EUR 4 million - the agent supports SAP S/4HANA Tax Compliance + OneStream Pillar Two + Tagetik + Thomson Reuters ONESOURCE BEPS Action Manager integrations.
+The OECD Pillar Two GloBE Rules, effective from 1 January 2024, represent the most significant international tax reform in a generation.
+The agent computes the jurisdictional Effective Tax Rate under Article 5.1, identifying jurisdictions where the ETR falls below the 15 percent minimum and computing the top-up tax.
+Three collection mechanisms apply: the Qualified Domestic Minimum Top-up Tax collected by the source jurisdiction, the Income Inclusion Rule collected by the ultimate parent jurisdiction, or the Undertaxed Profits Rule as a backstop.
+The Transitional CbCR Safe Harbour through fiscal year 2026 reduces the compliance burden where the simplified ETR exceeds 15 percent or the jurisdiction’s profit margin is below 1 percent.
+A Big-4 Pillar Two implementation typically takes 6-12 months and costs EUR 800,000 to EUR 4 million; the agent supports SAP S/4HANA Tax Compliance, OneStream Pillar Two, Tagetik and the Thomson Reuters ONESOURCE BEPS Action Manager.

 Integration with SAP S/4HANA Group Reporting, OneStream, BlackLine, Workiva and Thomson Reuters ONESOURCE

-Agent integrates with all major intercompany and tax platforms via API: SAP S/4HANA Group Reporting + SAP Profitability and Performance Management + SAP Tax Compliance + SAP BPC (DAX 40 + EuroStoxx 50 default), OneStream Software (Unified Platform with native intercompany matching + eliminations + Pillar Two reporting + xF Cloud Platform), BlackLine Intercompany Hub + BlackLine Account Reconciliations + BlackLine Transaction Matching (S&P 500 + FTSE 350 standard for IC reconciliation), Trintech Cadency (Account Reconciliation + Close Cockpit + Compliance + Transaction Matching), Workiva Wdesk (CbCR + Master File + Local File documentation + SOX 404 evidence), Oracle Financial Consolidation and Close (FCCS) + Oracle Tax Reporting Cloud, IBM Cognos Controller + Planning Analytics, Tagetik (Wolters Kluwer CCH Tagetik with Pillar Two module), Thomson Reuters ONESOURCE Transfer Pricing + ONESOURCE BEPS Action Manager + ONESOURCE Operational TP, Aibidia (TP automation), Longview Tax + CCH Integrator.
-ERP integration: SAP S/4HANA RFC/OData, Oracle Cloud REST, Workday Financial Management SOAP/REST, Microsoft Dynamics 365 Finance Dataverse, NetSuite SuiteScript.
-Comparables databases via API: Bureau van Dijk Orbis, S&P Capital IQ, Royaltystat with quarterly refresh.
-Big-4 substantive testing direct export to Deloitte ASM + PwC Halo + EY Helix + KPMG Clara with PCAOB AS 2410 + AICPA AU-C 550 + IRS LB&I + HMRC Code of Practice 9 audit trail metadata + WORM immutable storage + eIDAS QSEAL + QWAC certificate timestamps + SOX 404 + UK FRC Provision 29 evidence repository.
+The agent integrates with all major intercompany and tax platforms via API: SAP S/4HANA Group Reporting with SAP Profitability and Performance Management, SAP Tax Compliance and SAP BPC (the DAX 40 and EuroStoxx 50 default); OneStream Software (a unified platform with native intercompany matching, eliminations and Pillar Two reporting); BlackLine Intercompany Hub with BlackLine Account Reconciliations and Transaction Matching (the S&P 500 and FTSE 350 standard for IC reconciliation); Trintech Cadency; Workiva Wdesk (CbCR, Master File and Local File documentation and SOX 404 evidence); Oracle Financial Consolidation and Close with Oracle Tax Reporting Cloud; IBM Cognos Controller and Planning Analytics; Tagetik with its Pillar Two module; the Thomson Reuters ONESOURCE Transfer Pricing, BEPS Action Manager and Operational TP suite; Aibidia; and Longview Tax with CCH Integrator.
+ERP integration runs over SAP S/4HANA RFC and OData, Oracle Cloud REST, Workday SOAP and REST, Microsoft D365 Dataverse and NetSuite SuiteScript, and the comparables databases (Bureau van Dijk Orbis, S&P Capital IQ, Royaltystat) connect by API with quarterly refresh.
+Big-4 substantive testing exports directly to Deloitte ASM, PwC Halo, EY Helix and KPMG Clara, carrying PCAOB AS 2410, AICPA AU-C 550, IRS LB&I and HMRC Code of Practice 9 audit-trail metadata in WORM immutable storage with eIDAS QSEAL and QWAC certificate timestamps and a SOX 404 and UK FRC Provision 29 evidence repository.

 Micro-Decision Table